usaid-cs/yesterday-i-learned/biology.md

 - The [bony-eared assfish](https://en.wikipedia.org/wiki/Acanthonus_armatus) holds the record for the smallest brain-to-body weight ratio of all vertebrates (shrews being the highest).
 - Iron is a trace element in the sea, limiting phytoplankton growth.
 [Iron can be intentionally added to the sea](https://en.wikipedia.org/wiki/Iron_fertilization) to promote phytoplankton growth, which has great effects on reducing CO2 levels.
 - [AB+ can donate plasma to the most number of other blood types.](https://www.reddit.com/r/coolguides/comments/7s8qxw/turns_out_ab_isnt_always_all_that_selfish/)
-- [Dolphins use pufferfish toxin to get high](https://www.smithsonianmag.com/smart-news/dolphins-seem-to-use-toxic-pufferfish-to-get-high-180948219/), passing the fish around like a bong.
+- ~[Dolphins use pufferfish toxin to get high](https://www.smithsonianmag.com/smart-news/dolphins-seem-to-use-toxic-pufferfish-to-get-high-180948219/), passing the fish around like a bong.~ [Dolphins do NOT get high with tetrodotoxin](http://blogs.discovermagazine.com/science-sushi/2013/12/30/stoned-dolphins-give-puff-puff-pass-whole-new-meaning/): "Tetrodotoxin is a potent neurotoxin that shuts down sodium channels, silencing neural activity. ...
+It's a poison, not a party drug.
+There is nothing fun about it."
 - Anyone who loses 3 litres of blood in front of you will probably die.
 [1](http://www.medicaldaily.com/breaking-point-how-much-blood-can-human-body-lose-350792) [2](https://wonderopolis.org/wonder/how-much-blood-is-in-your-body)
 - Half of the cases of [deep vein thrombosis](https://en.wikipedia.org/wiki/Deep_vein_thrombosis) have no symptoms.
 A/the clot then travels up to the lungs and make it [pulmonary embolism](https://en.wikipedia.org/wiki/Pulmonary_embolism).
 - Gaten Matarazzo has [cleidocranial dysostosis](https://en.wikipedia.org/wiki/Cleidocranial_dysostosis), so he has no teeth, and an atypical facial expression.
 Finding people who look like him is not grounds for posting on /r/strangerthings.